Stepped trials: Magnifying methodological muddles — the supernatant effect

 Thus, it is probable that such trials are recruiting a substantial percentage (possibly even a majority) of patients who do not have a ‘drug-responsive’ biological depressive illness.
 Response in these cases is substantially contributed to by regression to the mean in such groups of patients who do not have a consistent and persistent biological depressive syndrome.

-Furthermore, it may be noted that the so-called placebo response, which is a widely-touted concept — but an ill-defined one — is also more pronounced in subjectively-rated symptoms than it is in objectively measured outcomes (like getting back to work, or having a reduced blood pressure, or reduced uric acid concentration) (3-11).
+Furthermore, it may be noted that the so-called placebo response, which is a widely-touted concept — but an ill-defined one — is manifest in subjectively-rated symptoms, but not ‘objectively’ measured outcomes (like having a reduced blood pressure, or reduced uric acid concentration) (3-11).

 As Parker states (I quote/paraphrase): the consequences of such flawed logic are that current foundations lack a firm base, and RCT practices generate limited valid evidence (12).
 Baseline inflations for recruitment purposes, together with individuals’ placebo and spontaneous improvement propensities, risk [magnified] regression to the mean, confounding responder status.
 Note that studies in the 1960s — in which antidepressants differentiated distinctly from placebos — were weighted to the melancholic subtype, and generated response rates of 60-70% to broad-spectrum antidepressant drugs, with placebo rates as low as 10% (2).

-Preskorn is the only author I am aware of who has written about this phenomenon, he discusses another facet of this issue, relating specifically to SSRI trials (13).
+Preskorn is the only author I am aware of who has written about this supernatant effect phenomenon, he discusses another facet of this issue, relating specifically to SSRI trials (13).

-Furthermore, I would add that this is equivalent to the issue of the sensitivity, specificity, and predictive value of laboratory tests.
+Furthermore, I would highlight that this is equivalent to the issue of the sensitivity, specificity, and predictive value of laboratory tests.
 Their sensitivity, and specificity, and ‘positive predictive power PPV’, is dependent on the prevalence of the condition in the population tested; Akobeng explains this issue in part 1 on p.339 (14, 15).
-That is analogous to the number of true cases biological depression in the sample being treated.
+It is analogous to the number of true cases biological depression in the sample being treated.
 This is a crucial concept to grasp, and I recommend anyone who is not confident they understand it to read Akobeng’s article carefully.
-The PPV is analogous to the chance of responding to appropriate drug treatment — therefore just as PPV is dependent on the prevalence of the condition in the population tested, so is success with treatment.
+The PPV is analogous to the chance of responding to appropriate drug treatment — and just as PPV is dependent on the prevalence of the condition in the population tested, so is response to treatment.
 If, as my extensive experience indicates is the case, tranylcypromine works best in cases of melancholic and biological depression, then success in selecting these cases will determine the proportion who respond.
-If on the other hand atypical cases are selected, with a lower preponderance of such features, then the success rate will be lower — but that success rate is not dependant on the efficacy of the drug in question: it is an artefact, the supernatant effect.
+If on the other hand atypical cases are selected, with a lower preponderance of such features, then the success rate is lower — but that success rate is not dependant on the efficacy of the drug in question: it is an artefact, the supernatant effect.

-The mathematics involved in understanding STAR*D is precisely analogous and Bayesian reasoning can be utilized to produce a realistic estimate of the chance of treatment success — what all this tells us is that if one uses MAOIs for treating biological depression after only one or two treatment failures of other drugs, then one is inevitably going to have a higher success rate than if one uses them after three or more treatment failures (like in STAR*D).
-All because the chance of treatment success (PPV) is dependent on the percentage of treatment responsive patients in the sample in question, which inevitably becomes less with each stage.
+The mathematics involved in understanding STAR*D is precisely analogous and Bayesian reasoning can be utilized to produce a realistic estimate of the chance of treatment success — what all this tells us is that if one uses MAOIs for treating biological depression after only one or two treatment failures of other drugs (as was my habit), then one is inevitably going to have a higher success rate than if one uses them after three or more treatment failures (like in STAR*D).
+And all because the chance of treatment success (PPV) is dependent on the percentage of treatment-responsive patients in the sample in question, which inevitably becomes less with each stage.

 The additional factor to add to this general statement would be that any practitioner who has an especially acute facility for diagnosing [drug-treatable] biological illnesses, as opposed to other depressive syndromes, will also have a higher success rate.
 Such a practitioner will effectively be treating a different population with a greater prevalence of true biological depression: hence that practitioner will have a higher success rate.